Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 .. figure:: images/tutorial/Tutorial1_Image2bis.PNG
    :align: center

-The table LDAY_GEOM will be created in your database.
+The tables LDAY_GEOM, LEVENING_GEOM, LNIGHT_GEOM and LDEN_GEOM will be created in your database.

 .. note::
     If you want to know more about the format of the input tables, you can refer to the `WPS Blocks`_ section.